 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the product(s) may be marked with the Standard Mark.

 ANNEX A

+(Clauses B-4, C-4 and D-4)

 TEST SET-UP AND APPARATUS

-( Clause B-4, C-4, and D-4 )

 A-1 TEST SET-UP FOR STATIC TRACTION STRESS TEST

 Any type of test set-up is acceptable that is capable to stress the test specimen under prescribed conditions and monitoring and recording the displacement - time history of the midpoint of the bar.